WikiLeaks: 2010 internal dissent

-Domscheit-Berg said he took the files from WikiLeaks because he didn't trust its security.
-In Domscheit-Berg's book he wrote: "To this day, we are waiting for Julian to restore security, so that we can return the material to him, which was on the submission platform."
-In August 2011, Domscheit-Berg claimed he permanently deleted the files "in order to ensure that the sources are not compromised."
-He said that WikiLeaks' claims about the Bank of America files were "false and misleading."
-According to Domscheit-Berg, the Bank of America files were lost because of an IT problem when one of WikiLeaks storage drives crashed and they lost it.
+Domscheit-Berg said he took the files from WikiLeaks because he did not trust its security.
+In Domscheit-Berg's book he wrote he was "waiting for Julian to restore security, so that we can return the material to him".
+The Architect and Domscheit-Berg encrypted the files and gave them to a third party who did not have the key.
+In August 2011 Domscheit-Berg said he permanently deleted the files "to ensure that the sources are not compromised."
+He said that WikiLeaks' claims about the Bank of America files were "false and misleading" and they were lost because of an IT problem.

 The Architect left with Domscheit-Berg, taking the code behind the submission system with him.
 WikiLeaks submissions stayed offline until 2015.
-Herbert Snorrason, a 25-year-old Icelandic university student, resigned after he challenged Assange on his decision to suspend Domscheit-Berg and was bluntly rebuked.
-Iceland MP Birgitta Jónsdóttir also left WikiLeaks, citing lack of transparency, lack of structure, and poor communication flow in the organisation.
-James Ball left WikiLeaks over disputes about Assange's handling of finances, and allegations including antisemitism against fellow WikiLeaks member Israel Shamir.
+Herbert Snorrason resigned after he challenged Assange on his decision to suspend Domscheit-Berg and was bluntly rebuked.
+Iceland MP Birgitta Jónsdóttir also left WikiLeaks, citing lack of transparency, lack of structure, and poor communication flow.
+James Ball left WikiLeaks over disputes about Assange's handling of finances, and Assange's relationship to Israel Shamir, an individual who has promoted antisemitism and holocaust denial.
 According to the British newspaper, The Independent, at least a dozen key supporters of WikiLeaks left the website during 2010.
+Several staffers who broke with Assange joined with Domscheit-Berg to start OpenLeaks, a new leak organisation and website with a different management and distribution philosophy.

+Sarah Harrison, who stayed with WikiLeaks, later told Andrew O'Hagan she did not agree with the way he did it, but Domscheit-Berg had a basic point.
+She added that "you can tell he was probably just trying to say something true and got hated for it.
+That's the way it is with Julian: he can't listen.
+He doesn't get it."